 Learn more about Reading the City: Parisian Spaces

-Please note that this program includes a second eight-weeks spring semester course that will meet Tuesdays and Thursdays on campus.
+Please note that this program includes a second eight-weeks spring semester course that will meet on campus.

 *All travel dates are tentative and subject to international travel restrictions.